vaishnaviupadhyayy/restaurant_management/README.md

 Crash-Proof Input: We built in strong validation using Python's try-except blocks.
 If you accidentally type a letter instead of a quantity, the program won't crash—it just asks nicely for the correct input.

-Instant Subtotaling: Watch the bill build itself!
-The system automatically calculates the cost for each line item and keeps a running subtotal.
+Instant Subtotaling: The system automatically calculates the cost for each line item and keeps a running subtotal.

 Flawless Tax: Forget manual tax calculations.
 The system automatically applies the required 8% sales tax to ensure the final amount is always perfect.